BLyndon/bayesian_methods/docs/_posts/2021-01-13-independent_component_analysis.md

     x_i(t) = \sum_j A_{ij} s_j(t),\quad \text{for all }t
 $$

-Or written as matrix equation
+or written as matrix equation

 $$
     x(t) = A s(t),\quad \text{for all }t